pivot-access-ltd/bma-offline-docs/src/commission-machines.md

 6. `maas-run-remote-scripts` is capable of enlisting machines, so enlistment `user-data` scripts have been removed.

-7. The metadata endpoints `http://<MAAS>:5240/<latest or 2012-03-01>/` and `http://<MAAS>:5240/<latest or 2012-03-01>/meta-data/` are now available anonymously for use during enlistment. rad-end
+7. The metadata endpoints `http://<MAAS>:5240/<latest or 2012-03-01>/` and `http://<MAAS>:5240/<latest or 2012-03-01>/meta-data/` are now available anonymously for use during enlistment.

 In both enlistment and commissioning, MAAS uses either the MAC address or the UUID to identify machines.
 Currently, because some machine types encountered by MAAS do **not** use unique MAC addresses, we are trending toward using the UUID.

 <a href="#heading--post-commission-configuration"><h2 id="heading--post-commission-configuration">Post-commission configuration</h2></a>

-rad-begin /deb/2.9/cli
 Once commissioned, you can configure the machine's network interface(s).
 Specifically, when a machine's status is either "Ready" or "Broken", interfaces can be added/removed, attached to a fabric and linked to a subnet, and provided an IP assignment mode.
-Tags can also be assigned to specific network interfaces (see [Tags for network interfaces](/t/maas-tags/2896#heading--tags-for-network-interfaces)). rad-end
+Tags can also be assigned to specific network interfaces.

-rad-begin /deb/2.9/ui
-Once commissioned, you can configure the machine's network interface(s).
-Specifically, when a machine's status is either "Ready" or "Broken", interfaces can be added/removed, attached to a fabric and linked to a subnet, and provided an IP assignment mode.
-Tags can also be assigned to specific network interfaces (see [Tags for network interfaces](/t/maas-tags/2897#heading--tags-for-network-interfaces)). rad-end

-rad-begin /deb/3.0/cli
-Once commissioned, you can configure the machine's network interface(s).
-Specifically, when a machine's status is either "Ready" or "Broken", interfaces can be added/removed, attached to a fabric and linked to a subnet, and provided an IP assignment mode.
-Tags can also be assigned to specific network interfaces (see [Tags for network interfaces](/t/maas-tags/4023#heading--tags-for-network-interfaces)). rad-end

-rad-begin /deb/3.0/ui
-Once commissioned, you can configure the machine's network interface(s).
-Specifically, when a machine's status is either "Ready" or "Broken", interfaces can be added/removed, attached to a fabric and linked to a subnet, and provided an IP assignment mode.
-Tags can also be assigned to specific network interfaces (see [Tags for network interfaces](/t/maas-tags/4024#heading--tags-for-network-interfaces)). rad-end

-rad-begin /snap/2.9/cli
-Once commissioned, you can configure the machine's network interface(s).
-Specifically, when a machine's status is either "Ready" or "Broken", interfaces can be added/removed, attached to a fabric and linked to a subnet, and provided an IP assignment mode.
-Tags can also be assigned to specific network interfaces (see [Tags for network interfaces](/t/maas-tags/2890#heading--tags-for-network-interfaces)). rad-end

-rad-begin /snap/2.9/ui
-Once commissioned, you can configure the machine's network interface(s).
-Specifically, when a machine's status is either "Ready" or "Broken", interfaces can be added/removed, attached to a fabric and linked to a subnet, and provided an IP assignment mode.
-Tags can also be assigned to specific network interfaces (see [Tags for network interfaces](/t/maas-tags/2891#heading--tags-for-network-interfaces)). rad-end

-rad-begin /snap/3.0/cli
-Once commissioned, you can configure the machine's network interface(s).
-Specifically, when a machine's status is either "Ready" or "Broken", interfaces can be added/removed, attached to a fabric and linked to a subnet, and provided an IP assignment mode.
-Tags can also be assigned to specific network interfaces (see [Tags for network interfaces](/t/maas-tags/4021#heading--tags-for-network-interfaces)). rad-end

-rad-begin /snap/3.0/ui
-Once commissioned, you can configure the machine's network interface(s).
-Specifically, when a machine's status is either "Ready" or "Broken", interfaces can be added/removed, attached to a fabric and linked to a subnet, and provided an IP assignment mode.
-Tags can also be assigned to specific network interfaces (see [Tags for network interfaces](/t/maas-tags/4022#heading--tags-for-network-interfaces)). rad-end

 rad-begin   /snap/2.9/ui   /deb/2.9/ui /snap/3.0/ui /deb/3.0/ui
 From a machine's "Interfaces" page, click the menu icon for the interface to be edited and select "Edit Physical" from the resulting menu: